silecs/moodle-mod-alternative/src/alternative/doc/doc_teacher.md

 ### Teacher administration

-Once the activity is created, four or five new entries are available in the menu _Settings » Alternative administration_ for the following views:
+Once the activity is created, four or five new entries are available in the menu _Settings » Alternative administration_, leading to the following views:

 - View synthesis
 - View registrations